vidithreddy/python-dsl-parsers/typed-language-parser/README.md

-# custom-language-parser
+# typed-language-parser

-# Custom DSL Parser in Python
+# Typed DSL Parser in Python

-This project implements a complete lexer and recursive-descent parser for a custom-designed domain-specific language (DSL).
-The language supports variable assignments, arithmetic expressions, conditional branching (`if/then/else`), and nested loops (`while/do`).
+This project implements a complete lexer and recursive-descent parser for a custom-designed, **typed** domain-specific language (DSL).
+The language supports variable declarations with types, block scoping with braces, arithmetic expressions, conditional branching (`if/then/else`), and nested loops (`while/do`).

-The parser converts source code written in this DSL into a canonical abstract syntax tree (AST) representation, demonstrating language design, parsing techniques, and test-driven development in Python.
+The parser enforces type checking (e.g., int vs. float) and scope rules to prevent invalid redeclarations and use-before-declare errors.
+It builds a structured abstract syntax tree (AST) with custom Node classes.

 ---

 ## Features

-- Tokenization with a custom **Lexer**
+- Tokenization with a custom **Lexer**:
+  - Supports integers, floats
+  - Operators (+, -, *, /, comparison)
+  - Keywords (if, then, else, while, do, int, float)
+  - Block scoping with braces

-- Recursive-descent **Parser** producing canonical ASTs
+- Recursive-descent **Parser** producing a typed AST:
-- Supports:
-  - Variable assignments
+  - Variable declarations with type enforcement
-  - Arithmetic expressions (+, -, *, /)
+  - Assignments
-  - Conditional expressions with comparison operators
+  - Conditional expressions with comparison
+  - Nested `if`/`else` and `while` blocks with proper scoping
+  - Type checking between variables and expressions

+- **Symbol Table**:
+  - Enforces block scoping
+  - Tracks declared variables and their types
+  - Prevents redeclaration in same scope

+- **Error Reporting**:
+  - Detailed messages for:
+    - Type mismatches
+    - Use-before-declare
-  - `if/then/else` branching
+    - Redeclaration errors

-  - `while/do` loops (including nesting)
-- Well-defined **grammar specification**
+- Well-defined **grammar specification** (see [grammar.txt](./grammar.txt))

-- Includes **unit tests** validating AST output
+- **Unit tests** validating parser correctness and rule enforcement

 ---

+## Purpose

+This project demonstrates:

+- Building a custom typed programming language's grammar
+- Implementing a robust Lexer and recursive-descent Parser in Python
+- Enforcing static type checking and block scoping rules
+- Designing and using an Abstract Syntax Tree (AST)
+- Writing clear, maintainable, modular code with professional standards

+It serves as a practical example of compiler front-end design, type systems, and language parsing.

+---

 ## Grammar Specification

-See [`grammar.txt`](./grammar.txt) for the complete formal grammar definition.
+See [`grammar.txt`](./grammar.txt) for the full formal grammar.

 Example excerpt:
-statement -> expression | if_statement | while_loop
-expression -> variable '=' arithmetic_expression
+declaration -> type variable '=' arithmetic_expression
-arithmetic_expression -> term (('+' | '-') term)*

-## Project File Structure

-custom-language-parser<br />
-    ├── parser.py<br />
-    ├── grammar.txt<br />
-    ├── example.txt<br />
-    └── tests<br />
-        └── test_parser.py<br />
+if_statement -> 'if' condition 'then' '{' statement* '}' ('else' '{' statement* '}')?

 ---

-## Purpose
+## Project Structure

-This project was built to practice language design, formal grammar specification, and implementing a complete parsing pipeline in Python.

-It demonstrates how to:
-- Define a custom domain-specific language (DSL) with a formal grammar.
-- Implement a **Lexer** to tokenize source code.
-- Use recursive-descent parsing to produce a canonical AST.
-- Support real programming constructs like assignments, arithmetic expressions, conditionals, and loops.
-- Write clean, testable, and modular Python code following professional standards.

----
+typed-language-parser<br />
+├── parser.py # Lexer and Parser implementation with AST and type checking<br />
+├── test_parser.py # Unit tests validating parser rules<br />
+└── grammar.txt # Formal grammar definition<br />